220V Power Line Communication Remote Control Circuit is simple remote control circuit.

 Semiconductors | ||

-The transmitter is powered by a battery AC/DC adapter or a simple supply using capacitor reactance to reduce voltage.
+Transmitter get power from battery AC/DC adapter or simple power using capacitor to drop voltage.

 Formulas:

-Following formulas are mentioned below for 220V Power Line Communication Remote Control Circuit:
+Below are some formula for 220V Power Line Communication Remote Control Circuit:

 C1 = 2.2nF